Federal Highway Administration

 Laboratory Description: The Binder Laboratory is equipped to enable evaluation of the strength, stiffness, and ductility of paving materials and emerging test methods and equipment.
 Work conducted in the laboratory provides the basis for improved material specifications (e.g., the Superpave performance-based binder specifications) that enable improvement of the durability, longevity, quality, and cost-effectiveness of pavements.

 Laboratory Capabilities:The Binder Laboratory is equipped with state-of-the-art rheology instrumentation and the latest asphalt binder test equipment in order to test binders at various conditions and temperatures.
 Cracking of pavements takes place mostly at intermediate ambient and low temperatures, while rutting (permanent deformation) takes place mostly at high pavement temperatures.
 Dynamic Shear Rheometers are used for rheological characterization of paving asphalts in the intermediate to high temperatures ranging from 7 degrees Celsius (42 degrees Fahrenheit) to temperatures approaching 100 degrees Celsius (212 degrees Fahrenheit).
 The Rotational Viscometer is used to determine the steady-state viscosity of asphalt binders at high temperatures above 100 degrees Celsius (212 degrees Fahrenheit), such as 115 degrees Celsius (240 degrees Fahrenheit) to 220 degrees Celsius (424 degrees Fahrenheit).
 The Pressure Aging Vessel is used with the Rolling Thin Film Oven to simulate long-term aging of asphalts and, hence, pavements.
-Rheological properties of asphalt binders may thus be measured indicative of pavement conditions after years of service.
+Rheological properties of asphalt binders may be measured indicative of pavement conditions after years of service.
 The Ductility Meter DDA-3 Instrument is being advanced to determine the strain tolerance of binders at intermediate temperatures with the Double Edge Notch Test (DENT).
 The binder strain tolerance in the ductile state has been found to be a good indicator for fatigue performance.
 The Bending Beam Rheometer and Direct Tension Tester are used both individually and in combination to determine the low-temperature (thermal) cracking temperatures of asphalts.
-The latest asphalt binder testing equipment, the Asphalt Binder Cracking Device (ABCD), was developed using FHWA's Highways for Life funds.
+The latest asphalt binder testing equipment includes the Asphalt Binder Cracking Device (ABCD) and the Binder Quality Assurance (QA) Tester.
+The former was developed using Federal Highway Administration’s Highways for Life funds.
 The ABCD is used to determine the low temperature cracking temperature for asphalt binders.
 The residue of emulsified asphalts for pavement layer bonding tack coats and pavement preservation treatments can be recovered with updated methodologies and characterized with performance grading instruments.
 The laboratory is accredited by the American Association of State Highway and Transportation Officials for competency in construction materials testing.
+The latter (QA device) was developed in partnership with Laser Technology, Inc. (LTI) to be used by transportation agencies and asphalt mix producers in the field to quickly and accurately assure they are getting the asphalt binders specified for highway construction.
+The QA device tests samples of asphalt binder using an air jet to deform the sample.
+The resulting deformation of the asphalt binder is then measured using a laser deflectometer.

 Laboratory Equipment:Dynamic Shear Rheometers, Bending Beam Rheometer, Asphalt Binder Cracking Device, Ductility Meter DDA-3, Pressure Aging Vessel, Rolling Thin Film Oven, Rotational Viscometer, Evaporative Recovery of Bituminous Emulsions.